Sterling Stuckey

 P. Sterling Stuckey (March 2, 1932 – August 15, 2018) was an African-American professor of history, and a Distinguished Professor Emeritus at the University of California, Riverside (UCR), specializing in American slavery, the arts and history, and Afro-American intellectual and cultural history.

-Biography
+Early life and education

+Ples Sterling Stuckey Jr. was born to African-American parents in Memphis, Tennessee on March 2, 1932.
+His mother, Elma Earline Johnson Stuckey, was a schoolteacher, and his father, Ples Sterling Stuckey Sr. worked as a waiter at a major hotel in Memphis.
+The family moved to Chicago, Illinois in 1945.

+Stuckey earned his Ph.D. in history from Northwestern University in Chicago in 1972.

+Career

-Stuckey earned his Ph.D. in history from Northwestern University in 1972.
-He was appointed associate professor at Northwestern in 1971 and full professor in 1977.
+Stuckey was appointed associate professor at Northwestern in 1971, and became a full professor in 1977.
 He was Hill Foundation Visiting Research Professor at the University of Minnesota in 1970–71, a visiting research fellow at UCLA in 1975-76, an Andrew Mellon Fellow at the Center for Advanced Study in the Behavioral Sciences, Stanford, in 1980–81, a senior fellow at the Smithsonian Institution in 1987–88; and a fellow at the Humanities Research Institute, University of California, Irvine, in 1991–92.

-He was with the University of California, Riverside (UCR) since 1989, retiring in 2004.
+Stuckey was a professor at the University of California, Riverside (UCR) from 1989 until he retired in 2004.

-On the occasion of the 25th anniversary edition of his fundamental book Slave Culture, The Journal of African American History published a 25-page interview with Stuckey.
+To mark the 25th anniversary edition (in 2012) of his seminal book Slave Culture, The Journal of African American History published a 26-page interview with Stuckey by historian David Roediger.